 Then, the government allows you to benefit from tax relief on your contributions (subject to certain limits).
 In addition, your employer also pays in an amount based on your qualifying earnings.

-This amount will increase from now until April 2019 (subject to parliament approval) with both you and your employer paying in more to bring the minimum amounts paid into your pension account up to a total of 8% of your qualifying earnings.
+This amount will increase from April 2019, with both you and your employer paying in more, to bring the minimum amounts paid into your pension account up to a total of 8% of your qualifying earnings.
 Your employer will let you know when these increases will happen.

 Next: Grow your pension pot